shezadt/machine-learning/README.md

 I implement some machine learning models and algorithms from scratch in python in order to better understand the underlying concepts.

+Inspired by the work of Erik Linder-Norén : https://github.com/eriklindernoren/ML-From-Scratch

 ## Implementations

 ### Supervised Learning